mdurst180/mdurst180/README.md

 ### Hi there 👋

-I have been a technical co-founder, CTO & full stack engineer within both large companies and startups.
+I have been a technical co-founder, CTO & Full Stack Engineer within both large companies and startups.
 I’m hands on, I love solving problems and I love building technology.
-I have experience working in the healthcare, financial & energy industries.

-I love to solve problems & can get in the weeds.
-I want to understand how things work and ask questions.
-I love to face tough problems, think about architecture, systems, and write code.
+I love to understand how things work and ask questions.
+I love to face tough problems, think about design, architecture, systems, and write code.
 I love to bring products to life and see them out in the real world.

 I can pick up new languages and codebases relatively quickly.
 I’m pretty adept at being pragmatic and making reasonable decisions.

 Within teams, I work hard to build trust from those around me through reliability, credibility, vulnerability and authenticity.
 I love to build teams, mentor & grow.
-There has been a nice cyclical flow in my career as I move from engineer to leader and back again.
-I really enjoy that cycle and I’ve been fortunate to work with really smart teams in both capacities.

 <!--
 **mdurst180/mdurst180** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.